corycates8298/Prediction-Analyses/README.md

 ## Results

 The results of this analysis include the predicted item sales, evaluation metrics, and insights derived from the trained model.
 The notebook provides visualizations and interpretations to facilitate a comprehensive understanding of the sales trends and patterns.
+This is definitely better (Random Trees after tuning).
+The R values are closer to one another.
+Still underfitted, but better.
+The MAE and MSE values are also more closely related, which further solidifies that this is the better model.

+The R values aren't horrible, but fairly low.
+What lead me to definitively determine underfitting was due to the fact that both the test and training values were fairly similar.
+Based on regression testing, I have determined that this model (Featrues) is not equipped enough to accurately predict the Item Sales.
+I based this off of interpreting the the R, RMSE, and R values.

+So an R^2 of .674 (Which is the training data after tuning) means that the model can explain 67% of the variation in the target.
+I did not select the MAE and MSE, because I am interested in the negative values and not just the magnitude (when interpreting Sales data).
+Also, I want a less complicated model to follow than MSE.
+The R values were much easier to interpret and to explain, but the MAE/MSE may be more suitable models.

 ## Contributing